Minutiae and Level 1-2-3 Detail: Galton Features, Pores, Edges

 Level 3 detail is the finest scale: the position of individual sweat pores along a ridge crest, the precise contour of a ridge's lateral edges (the incipient edges visible in high-resolution prints), and any micro-features such as incomplete incipient ridges, ridge pores, and scars.
 Level 3 detail is only reliably interpretable from high-quality prints, typically inked rolled cards scanned at 1000 pixels per inch or above, or high-quality latent prints recovered from smooth non-porous surfaces.
 In casework, Level 3 features supplement Level 2 comparisons when the two compete at the boundary of a sufficiency determination, rather than substituting for Level 2.

-Galton's combinatorial estimate of one chance in 64 billion for a chance match across ten fingers assumed that minutia positions were independent and uniformly distributed, which is a simplification.
-Modern statistical approaches have moved toward empirical frequency models.
-Christophe Champod, working with databases of operational fingerprints, produced frequency estimates for individual minutia types and their configurations, showing that some configurations (a bifurcation adjacent to a ridge ending with a specific inter-point distance and angle) are much rarer than others.
-These empirical frequencies form the basis of a likelihood ratio framework for fingerprint evidence.
+- Champod and Evett (2001): Produced frequency estimates for individual minutia types and configurations from operational fingerprint databases, showing that some configurations (a bifurcation adjacent to a ridge ending with a specific inter-point distance and angle) are much rarer than others.
+These frequencies form the basis for likelihood ratio calculations.

 Level 3 features are friction ridge features that are visible only at magnification and only in high-quality prints.
 They include three primary categories.